Last Updated on

 Healthycell’s Vegan Essentials have a distinctive microgel form.
 This is to improve the absorption of precious micronutrients for better health.

-For those of you concerned with skin, nail and hair health, biotin and vitamin E are added for an extra benefit.
+For those of you concerned with skin, nails, and hair health, biotin and vitamin E are added for an extra benefit.
 And of course, everything is certified vegan.

-Some of my female clients like this brand because of the effects on their hair and skin.
+Some of my female clients consider this as one of the best vegan multivitamins because of the good effects on their hair and skin.

 Rainbow Light Just Once is a very strong contender right out the gate, and it has the delightful benefit of sounding like the multivitamin that a unicorn might take.

 This very convenient one-per-day multivitamin is a food-based vegan supplement, which gives you all the key vitamins, antioxidants, and minerals that you could ever need for good nutrition.

 The manufacturer has even gone as far as to make it allergen-free!

 Rainbow Light’s allergen-free formula allows vegans with special dietary requirements to remain healthy, containing no gluten, wheat, peanuts, tree nuts.